r00tstici/writeups/cryptoCTF_2021/Keybase/keybase.md

 ```

-When we open the connection with it, we can perform two simple operations through the menu.
+When we open the connection, we can perform two simple operations through the menu.

 - [G]et The encrypted flag

 - [T]est the encryption

-The server uses AES CBC to encrypt
+The server uses AES CBC to encrypt, key and IV are generated only ones by the function **keygen()**

 if we select the first option, the server gives us the encrypted flag.
-The key and the IV are generated only ones when the connection starts by the function **keygen()**.

-instead if we select the second option, the server asks us a 32 byte message to encrypt, then it gives the first 14 bytes of the key and a part of the encrypted text.
-In fact we know only the second block and a few byte of the first.
+instead if we select the second option, the server asks us a 32 byte message to encrypt and as output we have the first 14 bytes of the key and a part of the encrypted text, in fact we know only the whole second block and a few byte of the first.

-The goal is to find the key, the first block of the ciphertext and the IV in such a way we can decrypt the flag.
+the goal is to find key and IV to decrypt the flag.

 ## SOLUTION: